-The directors expect the general level of activity to decrease in 2020 following the impact of Covid 19 but to recover steadily in future in line with the Company's plan from growth and expansion.
+The directors expect the general level of activity to increase in 2021 following the impact of Covid 19 and to recover steadily in future in line with the Company's plan from growth and expansion.

 The Company has devoted substantial resources to research and development during the year.
 This, together with contracts with outside parties, will enable the Company to maintain its leading position in technology and design.